xllora/Snare/readme.txt

-A coordination layer for distributed applications written in Scala using MongoDB
+A coordination layer for distributed applications written in Scala and relying on MongoDB for the backend shared store mechanism.